Making Opportunities for Upgrading Schools and Education

-Making Opportunities for Upgrading Schools and Education or MOUSE is a youth development and nonprofit organization in New York City, United States focused on integrating technology with New York City education.
+Making Opportunities for Upgrading Schools and Education (MOUSE) is a youth development and nonprofit organization in New York City, United States focused on integrating technology with New York City education.
 It was founded by Andrew Rasiej in 1997.
 It targets schools in underserved communities, as well as those with high levels of poverty or of minorities.

 Programs

 MOUSE runs a program known as Mouse Squad, which focuses on troubleshooting technical problems with computers in New York public schools; the program was founded in 2000.
 Students in the after-school activity first go through six months of human-centered design training, followed by six months of working on making a prototype product with a mentor.
 Students in New York City get a chance to graduate into a wing of the program known as Mouse Corps, which was founded sometime around 2008.

 In addition to the Mouse Squad, MOUSE also sponsors more advanced technical training, job shadow programs, and college-bound workshops for high school students, as well as providing expertise through industry partnerships.
 The organization communicates through its newsletter MOUSE Droppings and through conferences.